 Where to Stay in Leesburg, VA

-• Recommended for Couples: Lansdowne Resort & Spa – Luxury resort with a full-service spa, golf courses, and riverside trails.
+• Recommended for Couples: Lansdowne Resort & Spa – I stayed here once on a romantic getaway and loved the spa, golf course, and riverside trails.
+You’ll feel totally pampered.

-• For History Lovers: The Leesburg Colonial Inn – Quaint, historic inn in the heart of downtown with easy access to shops and restaurants.
+• For History Lovers: The Leesburg Colonial Inn – This quaint downtown inn is full of charm.
+I’ve stayed here for easy access to shops and restaurants—you’ll appreciate the walkability.

 Best Things to Do in Leesburg, VA